GoTrack-GPS/gotrack-um/modules/web-interface/faq/connect-sensor-s400/README.md

   **view,comm#**

 - After sending the command **view,comm#**, the response content is as shown below:
-  - Having index = 0 means that the sensor is connected and readable
+  - Having value = 0 means that the sensor is connected and readable

   <span style="display:block;text-align:left">![Manage device ](/docs/assets/images/web-interface/faq/check-connect-sensor-1.jpg)